Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 ## RPC Methods

-A framework user (Unity developer) can declare multiple RPCs under a `NetworkBehaviour` and inbound/outbound RPC calls will be replicated as a part of its replication in a network frame.
+A typical framework user (Unity developer) can declare multiple RPCs under a `NetworkBehaviour` and inbound/outbound RPC calls will be replicated as a part of its replication in a network frame.

 A method turned into an RPC is no longer a regular method, it will have its  own implications on direct calls and in the network pipeline (see [Execution Table](#execution-table)).